• Skip to primary navigation

 5 from 7 votes

-Ever think of making your own stock?
-My recipe for Homemade Beef Stock adds red wine & tomato paste giving the stock a flavor that you won't get out of a box.
+My recipe for homemade beef bone broth adds red wine & tomato paste.
+It gives the stock flavor that you won't get from a box!

 Prevent your screen from going dark